nextcloud/documentation/developer_manual/app/css.rst

         </ul>
     </div>

 The div with the class **app-navigation-entry-utils** contains only the button (class: **app-navigation-entry-utils-menu-button**) to display the menu but in many cases another entry is needed to display some sort of count (mails count, unread feed count, etc.).
-In that case add the **with-counter** class to the list entry to adjust the correct padding and text-oveflow of the entry's title.
+In that case add the **with-counter** class to the list entry to adjust the correct padding and text-overflow of the entry's title.

 The count should be limitted to 999 and turn to 999+ if any higher number is given.
 If AngularJS is used the following filter can be used to get the correct behaviour: